aldehir/blog/content/posts/home-automation/home-assistant/index.md

 Assistant's built in `python_scripts` integration.

-An aside: in my research I encountered [this reddit post][14] where the top comment states that automations in YAML are declaration and not imperative.
-I take issue with this classification, because `sequence`, `repeat`, `if` are means of control flow and constructs of imperative languages.
-Unless an automation is a single action with a desired state (e.g. `light.turn_on`), the automation is not declarative.
+An aside: in my research I encountered [this reddit post][14] where the top comment states that automations in YAML are declarative and not imperative.
+I take issue with this classification, because `sequence`, `repeat`, and `if` are constructs of imperative languages.
+There are valid reasons for choosing YAML automations.
+I would argue the low barrier of entry is why it is a first-class citizen.
+However, it is misleading to call it declarative.

 [14]: https://www.reddit.com/r/homeassistant/comments/12oqayq/stupid_question_why_use_yaml_and_not_an_actual/